"Citizens choose Europe" - marches with EU flags on Georgia's Independence Day. Photo report

 - “Dark and ignorant” – Georgian Dream slanders President Zurabishvili

-“We expect from Europe the only correct and fair decision” – Prime Minister
+“We expect of Europe the correct and fair decision” – Prime Minister

 Prime Minister Irakli Garibashvili said in his speech at the ceremony that “the country’s progress on the path to European integration is particularly impressive.”
-According to Garibashvili, the government spares no effort to “before the end of the year to get the status of a candidate for joining the European Union.”
+According to Garibashvili, the government spares no effort to “to obtain candidate status by the end of the year.”

-“In today’s most difficult geopolitical situation, we, the government of Georgia and the Georgian people, expect Europe to make the only correct and fair decision: to recognize the centuries-old aspiration of Georgia, the combined efforts of our government and people, and grant this the status of a candidate.
+“In today’s difficult geopolitical situation, we, the government of Georgia and the Georgian people, expect Europe to make the only correct and fair decision: to recognize the centuries-old aspiration of Georgia, the combined efforts of our government and people, and grant candidate status.

-This will be a historic step that will contribute to ending the polarization in the country, strengthening peace and stability, and further progress,” the Prime Minister said.
+This will be a historic step that will contribute to ending the polarization in the country, strengthening peace and stability, and further progress.”

-Irakli Garibashvili also spoke about the ongoing war in Ukraine.
+Irakli Garibashvili also talked about the ongoing war in Ukraine.

 “The first enemy of freedom is war.
-Today, our brotherly Ukrainian people are making huge sacrifices to defend their freedom in the brutal war unleashed by Russia,” said Irakli Garibashvili.
+Today, our brotherly Ukrainian people are making huge sacrifices to defend their freedom in the brutal war unleashed by Russia,.”

 He once again stressed that in the current geopolitical situation, when “the threat of nuclear war is the most acute in history,” the Georgian government considers its main task to preserve peace and “save the country.”